 My kids are scared of dogs.
 I'm not talking the typical, cling-to-mom's-leg kind of scared if they encounter a German Shepherd on an empty street.
 I wish it was that simple or easy to understand!
 But no- that would be much too logical.
 Case in point: when we go to my sister’s house and my boys see their cousins’ precious golden retriever puppy, all hell breaks loose.
 If Lulu so much as tilts her head in their direction, they run down the hall screaming, find their way out the front door and try desperately to break into my car.
 In short- it’s become a bit of a problem.
 (And, lest you ask- no!
 There are no bad experiences with animals.
 They’ve never been chased, bitten or attacked - it’s just a struggle we have had since birth).

-So whether it’s fear of dogs, or fear of the dark, fear of change or fear of heights, here are eleven of our favorite fictional books about courage.
+So whether it’s fear of dogs, or fear of the dark, fear of change or fear of heights, here are eleven of our must-have children’s books about courage.
 We hope they help you as much as they have helped us!

 After the Fall, by Dan Santat: How do you get back up when you have been knocked down really, really hard?
 The fear can be crippling.
 But if you can muster up the courage to try again, the reward can be liberating.
 This book is nothing short of exquisite, one I actually keep in my own bedroom and reread often because it is just so incredibly powerful.
 See our full review HERE.